commschamp/cc_tutorial/tutorials/tutorial18/README.md

 # Tutorial 18
 How to access transport framing fields.

-In all the tutorials so fare the transport framing fields have been silently stripped away by the frame management and only the message object dispatched for handling.
+In all the tutorials so far the transport framing fields have been silently stripped away by the frame management and only the message object dispatched for handling.
 There are ways to re-assign values from the frame using **&lt;value&gt;** layer in conjunction with custom **&lt;interface&gt;**.
 However, there may be cases when it's not